 Information Commissioner, Ms Elizabeth Tydd said, “The interests required to be declared by councillors and senior decision makers included business interests.
 Declarations of business and pecuniary interests are a demonstrably effective tool in preventing corruption and promoting integrity.
 These are strong factors in favour of disclosure particularly in the local government sector where decisions impact the everyday lives of people.
 Those factors must be balanced against factors against disclosure including privacy.
 However, declarations of business interests will not necessarily disclose any information impacting personal privacy.”

 “The resolutions by councils as they seek to deviate from clear requirements under the GIPA Act and to justify non-compliance for privacy reasons will be something I consider carefully.
 It is important to stress that the guideline was developed in consultation with the NSW Privacy Commissioner,” Ms Tydd said.

 The Guideline was issued in accordance with section 15 of the GIPA Act and confirms the legislative requirements for disclosure of certain information including details about properties and shareholdings, debts and business interests that is to be published on Council websites.
 It also confirms that councils may, following consideration of each individual case redact some of the information because of an overriding public interest against disclosure.

-Recently three local councils - Gosford City Council, the Mid-North Coast Council and the Clarence Valley Council - publicly stated their intention to adopt practices that appear to offend the requirements of the GIPA Act and Guideline 1.
+Recently three local councils - Central Coast Council, the Mid-North Coast Council and the Clarence Valley Council - publicly stated their intention to adopt practices that appear to offend the requirements of the GIPA Act and Guideline 1.